Frequently asked questions(FAQs)

 Another main difference between New Zealand and many other countries is that the wind load requirement is much higher here due to our weather conditions.
 So make sure if you were to order courts yourself from a European supplier that the specs are correct.

-Check with your local council on wind load requirements, but as an example, European courts are made for 26 meters/second and in NZ some areas can have a wind speed of 35-49meters/second.
+Check with your local council on wind load requirements, but as an example, many European courts are made for 26 meters/second and in NZ some areas can have a wind speed of 35-49meters/second.
 The basic wind speed is around 43 m/sec in most regions in NZ, except for Wellington, 49 m/sec.

 Costs to build a court in NZ

 A third main difference for court development in New Zealand to consider is that we are far away from all court suppliers in Europe so means it can be costly to import courts.
-It could cost around NZ$90-$120K as a ballpark to order and build a court;
+It could cost around NZ$90-$130K as a ballpark to order and build a court;

 • $70-100K for court and shipping